Learn how to make the BEST Roasted Garlic Hummus. This recipe is so easy and delicious … the perfect healthy snack for garlic lovers!

 This yummy chickpea dip uses really basic ingredients that you can find at almost any grocery store!
 Here’s what you’ll need:

-Since I loved garlic so much, I used a combination of fresh and roasted garlic for this hummus.
-The fresh garlic gives this recipe a little bite.
-While the roasted provides an amazing, deep taste that wouldn’t be possible with fresh garlic alone.
+- Fresh Garlic + Roasted Garlic - This recipe uses a combination of fresh and roasted garlic.
+The fresh garlic gives the dip a little bite, while the roasted provides an amazing, deep taste that wouldn't be possible with fresh garlic alone.

-Fresh lemon juice is also a necessity.
+- Lemon Juice - Fresh lemon juice is also a necessity here.
 Avoid the bottled stuff, because you can really taste the difference.

 How to Make Roasted Garlic Hummus